dockerian/pyml/docs/aws-study.md

 # AWS Study

-> This page taken from the notes when studying aws
+> This page taken from the notes when studying AWS

 ## Content

 * [EC2](#ec2)